-University offers academic and research facilities to about 16435 students and scholars in various departments and centres.
-There are 12 faculties, 47 academic departments, 21 centres, 36 colleges and six (privately managed) recognised institutes spread all over the state.
+University offers academic and research facilities to about 16435 students and scholars in various departments and centers.
 A total of 410 teaching faculty and 1885 non-teaching staff are required for smooth functioning of the academic as well as administrative activities in the university.
+The details are given in table 1.1. and Fig 1.1